jakemingolla/calendar-condenser/docs/blog/2025-08-14-state-transitions.md

 ## An Improvement

 Luckily, LangGraphs [documentation on multiple schemas for state](https://langchain-ai.github.io/langgraph/concepts/low_level/#multiple-schemas) is a good starting point for us.
-Take some time to read through the example they provide and the important takeaways they provide.
+Take some time to read through the example and important takeaways they provide.

-For the example above, we could create a hierarchy of state classes inheriting in order of node transitions (like a [hermit crab trading shells](https://www.youtube.com/watch?v=f1dnocPQXDQ)):
+For the example above, we could create a hierarchy of state classes, each inheriting from the previous state class in order of node transitions (like a [hermit crab trading shells](https://www.youtube.com/watch?v=f1dnocPQXDQ)):

 ```python